-- Nurture groups

-- Outdoor Education Sessions

-- 1:1 session for pupils who have been identified by the class teacher as requiring additional support (including social/emotional support or low self-esteem).

-- School Counsellor

-- Space available for nurture groups.

-- Strategies from Occupational therapy (when an individual child has had a sensory assessment), such as balance ball, weighted cushions, headphones, wobble cushions.
+- Nurture groups - Outdoor Education Sessions - 1:1 session for pupils who have been identified by the class teacher as requiring additional support (including social/emotional support or low self-esteem). - School Counsellor offers parental support as required. - Space available for nurture groups. - Strategies from Occupational therapy (when an individual child has had a sensory assessment), such as balance ball, weighted cushions, headphones, wobble cushions. - We are developing a therapeutic garden, in consultation with our school counsellor, school council and gardeners, to provide a calming safe space for staff and pupils.